AliceO2Group/QualityControl/doc/ModulesDevelopment.md

 One can of course build using `aliBuild` (`aliBuild build --defaults o2 QualityControl`).
 However, that will take quite some time as it checks all dependencies and builds everything.

-The correct way of building is to load the environment with `alienv` and then go to the build directory and run `make` or `ninja`.
+After the initial use of `aliBuild`, which is necessary, the correct way of building is to load the environment with `alienv` and then go to the build directory and run `make` or `ninja`.

 ```
 alienv load QualityControl/latest